PascalBeyer/Simple-ETW-based-Profiler/Readme.md

 These might seem somewhat cryptic from their description, but they make sense when you try them.

 The code tries to be as _flat_ as possible; not a lot of utility functions, no wrappers, etc.
-The only "non-required" complication is the use of a background thread to generate the profile trees.
+The only "non-required" complication is the use of a background threads to generate the profile trees and the timeline.

 # Usage